mendix/docs/content/ats/howtos/cab-02-switch.md

 The class name you must use is `.widget-switch`.
 Make sure that it works when you try it first in the debugger.

 You simulate what ATS does by using the debugger.
 Since you use the find widget child node action, you must also use the `mx-name` in your code.
-You use jQuery to find out if ATS finds the right element.
+Use jQuery to find out if ATS has found the right element.
 Enter the following code in the console of the debugger:

 `$( ‘.mx-name-switch1 .widget-switch’ )`